Pavgro/Blog/README.md

 # Blog
-Blog developed in oython with Flask and sqlite database.
+Blog that developed in python with Flask and sqlite database.